PabloSzx/graphql-ez/packages/plugin/sse/README.md

 ## Options

-Check [HandlerOptions graphql-sse docs](https://github.com/enisdenjo/graphql-sse/blob/master/docs/interfaces/handler.HandlerOptions.md) for some information, from there, you can ignore `'execute'`, `'subscribe'`, `'validate'`, `'onSubscribe'` `'schema'` and `'context'`
+Check [HandlerOptions graphql-sse docs](https://github.com/enisdenjo/graphql-sse/blob/master/docs/interfaces/handler.HandlerOptions.md) for some information, from there, you can ignore `'execute'`, `'subscribe'`, `'validate'`, `'onSubscribe'`, `'schema'` and `'context'`

 ## Usage